therabidbanana/vimfiles/README.md

 You'll want to tune a few settings right off the bat.
 Open the `.vimrc.local` file (in Vim type `,evl` a mnemonic is "*edit vimrc local*").

-1. Uncomment `g:yankring_history_dir` and optionally change it's path, otherwise `yankring` will save it's history in a file in your `$HOME` directory
+- Uncomment `g:yankring_history_dir` and optionally change it's path, otherwise `yankring` will save it's history in a file in your `$HOME` directory
-- Optional, point `g:MarkdownPreviewUserStyles` to the directory where your user specific style sheets for the markdown previewer reside.
-If your an F/ peop, you can clone the repository for [F/ Markdown Themes][fmd-themes] and gain templates and style sheets to keep you out of MS Word.
 - Set the default browser by changing `g:RefreshRunningBrowserDefault`.
 Use "chrome", "safari", or "firefox"
 - Give yourself a signature with `g:snips_author` by including your name for various [snipmate][snipmate] snippets
-- Optionally uncomment one of the `colorschemes`, there are 4 included as described below, the default is `colorblind`
+- Optionally uncomment one of the `colorschemes`, there are 4 included as described below, the default is `solarized`
 - It's recommended to uncomment the entire conditional under *User GUI specific settings*.
 We roll with the [custom font MesloGM][MesloGM] at 12px.
 You'll need to download and install it, otherwise roll with Monaco or something if you want to go blind.
 If you want to set a transparency, you'll need to enable *Use experimental renderer* in MacVim's preferences -> Advanced settings.
 The primary reason for uncommenting this conditional is, you'll find certain plug-ins need to be disabled or have certain settings applied to work across MacVim and various \*nix environments.

 You can apply custom key bindings in `.vimrc.local`, configure plug-ins, or override default settings.